Landscape structures and processes

 Digital remote sensing methods

-Digital measurement and remote sensing methods are the basis for the acquisition of landscape structures and processes and for the creation of digital elevation models and surface models (DEM / DSM).
-In addition to the possibilities of photogrammetric evaluation of existing satellite and aerial image data, the institute has its own unmanned aerial systems (UAS / flight drone systems), some with near-infrared cameras for vegetation detection, and also a terrestrial laser scanner (TLS) for exact data acquisition in different research and study projects.
-The data are collected with high precision using the institute's global navigation satellite systems (GNSS) and then further processed in geographic information systems (GIS) or simulation models.
-The institute thus offers the complete workflow, from high-precision data acquisition in the field to the creation of exact digital landscape models in GIS.
+Digital measurement and remote sensing methods are the basis for assessing landscape structures and processes and for the creation of digital elevation and surface models (DEM/DSM).
+In addition to the possibilities of photogrammetric analyses of existing satellite and aerial image data, the Institute possesses unmanned aerial systems (UAS/flight drone systems), some with near-infrared cameras for vegetation detection.
+We also have a terrestrial laser scanner (TLS) for exact data acquisition in different research and study projects.
+Data are collected with high precision using the Institute's global navigation satellite system devices (GNSS) and then processed in geographic information systems (GIS) or simulation models.
+The Institute can thus provide the complete workflow, from high-precision data acquisition in the field to the creation of exact digital landscape models in GIS.

 GIS and spatial modelling

-Spatial data are the basis of physical-geographical and landscape ecological research.
-Geographic information systems (GIS) offer the possibility to digitally collect, manage and analyse spatial data and to display them as two-dimensional maps or three-dimensional terrain models.
-Due to the enormous importance that GIS have in modern digital physical geography, GIS and Python scripting are a focus in the training and research at our institute.
+Spatial data are the basis for physical-geographical and landscape ecological research.
+Geographic information systems (GIS) offer the possibility to digitally collect, manage and analyse spatial data and to present them as two-dimensional maps or three-dimensional terrain models.
+Due to the enormous importance that GIS have in modern digital physical geography, GIS and Python scripting are a focus in teaching and research at our Institute.
 GIS data also form the basis for many other applications, for example in soil erosion research and spatial modeling of various ecosystem services with the model systems Erosion3D ©, ESTIMAP © and InVEST ©.
-We also use methods of artificial intelligence such as machine learning, especially for the analysis of big data or for predicting landscape ecological phenomena such as digital soil mapping.
+We also use artificial intelligence methods such as machine learning, especially for the analysis of big data or for predicting landscape ecological phenomena and processes.
+We are able to integrate and assess highly diverse research data using linked-data approaches.

 More information wanted?